 Paraquat (1,1′-dimethyl-4,4′-bipyridylium dichloride), also known as methyl viologen is a globally widely used, inexpensive nonselective contact herbicide, (Zhang et al., 2025).
 It is the world’s second largest selling weed-killer in over 100 countries (Kim et al., 2009), discovered in 1955 and developed in the early 1960s by Imperial Chemical Industries, now Syngenta (Robert et al., 2002).
 This liquid herbicide was primarily used for weed and grass control but due to its highly poisonous nature was soon categorized as a “restricted-use” herbicide (Wesseling et al., 2005).
 As a result of its toxicity, paraquat has been banned in several countries, but is still being used extensively in developing countries, including Nigeria.
 Acute paraquat poisoning (APP) is associated with high case fatality (Kota et al., 2025).
 When either accidentally, intentionally or maliciously ingested, paraquat selectively accumulates in the lungs resulting in the production of oxygen-free radicals, causing in membrane damage and cell death (Okolonkwo et al., 2023).
-Ingestion of even a very small quantity of paraqaut, with delayed intervention can cause severe multiorgan dysfunction and death (Mehta et al., 2025).
+Ingestion of even a very small quantity of paraquat, with delayed intervention can cause severe multiorgan dysfunction and death (Mehta et al., 2025).
 Although a substantial amount of research has been produced on paraquat intoxication for most developed countries, there are research gaps regarding the international research agenda in this research area, especially in the area of antidote production (Baradaran Rahimi et al., 2019; Jain et al., 2022).
 The lung, Liver and the kidney are the main target of paraquat toxicity (Ahmed et al., 2008) although other organs like the heart, adrenal glands, central nervous system, muscles and spleen are affected, causing multiple organ failure (Tan et al., 2013).
 Research has proven that paraquat cytotoxicity occurs in the mitochondria and particularly in mitochondrial-rich tissues (Griffin et al., 2002).
 Research has also shown that Oxidative stress and its subsequent events like inflammation and apoptosis (Kavianinia et al., 2025) are major mechanisms identified in PQ-induced liver toxicity (Eftekhari et al., 2020).
 Paraquat is also actively secreted by the kidney leading to its accumulation in the proximal tubular epithelial cells at higher concentrations.
 The mechanisms of the toxic effects of paraquat are largely the result of a metabolically catalyzed single electron oxidation reduction reaction, resulting in depletion of cellular NADPH and the generation of potentially toxic forms of oxygen such as the superoxide radical (Shimada et al., 2009).
 Research has shown that PQ intoxication causes acute liver injury characterized by persistent elevation of liver aminotransferases and histopathological changes (Costa et al., 2013; Han et al., 2014).
 Although liver failure caused by paraquat intoxication is rare, a case of orally ingested paraquat intoxication is reported in which serious liver injury and toxic encephalopathy were observed, but little lung damage was found (Gao et al., 2022)